open-telemetry/opentelemetry-dotnet/docs/logs/README.md

   you want log before DI logging pipeline is available or after DI logging pipeline is disposed.
-Refer to the [.NET official document](https://learn.microsoft.com/dotnet/core/extensions/logging#integration-with-hosts-and-dependency-injection) the [Getting Started with OpenTelemetry .NET Logs in 5 Minutes - ASP.NET Core Application](./getting-started-aspnetcore/README.md) tutorial to learn more.
+Refer to the [.NET official document](https://learn.microsoft.com/dotnet/core/extensions/logging#integration-with-hosts-and-dependency-injection) and [Getting Started with OpenTelemetry .NET Logs in 5 Minutes - ASP.NET Core Application](./getting-started-aspnetcore/README.md) tutorial to learn more.
 * If you are building an application without DI, create a `LoggerFactory` instance and configure OpenTelemetry to work with it.
 Refer to the [Getting